 *on behalf of Programa de Vigilância Nacional de Paralisia Cerebral aos 5 Anos de Idade em Portugal (PVNPC5A), Federação das Associações Portuguesas de Paralisia Cerebral (FAPPC) and Surveillance of Cerebral Palsy in Europe (SCPE)

-2- Centro de Reabilitação de Paralisia Cerebral Calouste Gulbenkian, Lisboa
+2-Centro de Reabilitação de Paralisia Cerebral Calouste Gulbenkian;

-Introduction.
-Active epidemiological surveillance of cerebral palsy (CP) in childhood potentially provides evidence for trends in prevalence, severity and inclusion and to support adequate care.
-An overview of the first 8 years of the Portuguese national surveillance program, focusing on difficulties and drawbacks, is presented.
+Background.
+Active epidemiological surveillance of cerebral palsy (CP) provides evidence for trends in prevalence, severity and inclusion and to support adequate care.

 Conclusions.
-A sustained, active epidemiological surveillance of CP requires a great effort to reach adequate coverage, validity and representativeness.
-Multiple sources and recapture strategies are used for accurate description of this condition on a populational and regional basis.
-Support from private and state institutions is primal.
-Special care should be taken when analyzing data from periods with inadequate coverage or notification biases.
+A sustained, active surveillance of CP requires multiple sources and recapture strategies for adequate coverage, validity and representativeness on a population and region basis.
+Private and state support is primal.
+Special care should be taken when analyzing data with inadequate coverage or notification biases.